svera/magento2-developer-exam-notes/README.md

 ---
 > How would you obtain a class instance from different places in the code?

+There are 2 ways to create new instance of objects in Magento 2.
+One is constructor injection.
+Second one is using a factory.
+Using Object manager directly in code should be avoided as much as possible.

 ---
 #### 1.5.
 Demonstrate Ability To Use Plugins